”Hello” in Italian

 Auguri is a little more versatile than buon compleano and is often used on other special occasions.

 Read more about how to say “happy birthday” in Italian.

 “Beautiful” in Italian

-Italy is such a beautiful country that you cannot not know how to say “beautiful” in Italian.
+Italy is such a beautiful country that you can not know how to say “beautiful” in Italian.

 There are many ways to talk about beauty in Italian.

 You may have heard the phrase ciao bello or ciao bella, which means “hello, beautiful”, in many TV shows or if you’ve been to Italy.